Tuscan White Bean Soup

 How to make Tuscan white bean soup

-Step 1 – Sauté the aromatics and veggies.
-Heat the olive oil in a large pot over medium-high heat.
-Once it’s hot, add the onion and garlic.
-Cook until soft and fragrant, then add the carrots and celery.
+Step 1- Sauté.
+Heat olive oil in a large pot over medium-high heat.
+Sauté the shallot and garlic, then add the carrots and celery stalks and cook until they are tender.

 Storage instructions

-To store.
-Wait for the soup to cool, then store it in an airtight container for up to 1 week.
+To store: Store leftovers in an airtight container in the fridge for up to one week.

 tuscan white bean soup recipe.